Property handover checklist for buyers in Dubai

 - If you are being pushed to skip the property inspection, it could mean they are trying to hide problems or defects.

-Before you sign the handover papers and get the keys, make sure you have written down all the problems you found in the property, and take clear photos as proof.
+Before you sign the handover documents and receive the keys, make sure you have documented all issues you found in the property and taken clear photos as evidence.
 Ask the developer when they will fix these issues, and get that timeline in writing.
-Also, double-check all the metre readings for DEWA (water and electricity), gas, and the chiller (if your building has one), so you don’t end up paying for someone else’s usage.
+Also, double-check all the metre readings for DEWA (DEWA Dubai Electricity and Water Authority), gas, and the chiller (if your building has one), so you don’t end up paying for someone else’s usage.

 Conclusion